dennisXZX/web-developer-notes/Linux.md

 - `mkdir -p /data/db` create nested directories using the `-p` flag
 - `mkdir .storybook src` create two folders named `.storybook` and `src`
-- `cat error-log.txt` display a file in one go
+- `cat error-log.txt` display a file in one go, you can use `-n` flag to show line number
 - `less error-log.txt` display a file page by page (press `b` for prevous page and `/` to search)
 - `echo $PATH` display command search path, each path is separated by a colon
 - `man commandName` get documentation for a command. `man -k "list directory"` to search something in manual.
 Use `g` to jump to the top and `G` to the bottom on the documentation page.